Rodrix237/mern-server-api/README.md

 # mern-server-api

-MERN API Template Deploy into free Versel account...
+MERN API Template Deploy into free Versel account.
+And Frontend Corp fix is URL is https://rod-admin-dashboard.vercel.app